AxisOfEval/rubycoin/README.md

 # RubyCoin
 RubyCoin **aims** to be the one library that rules them all crypto-currencies.
+Currently, only the following crypto-currencies are supported:

+  1. Bitcoin
+  2. Lotecoin

-Currently, only Bitcoin is supported.
-Adding support for other crypto-currencies is fairly simple and contributions and pull-requests are always welcome.
+However, adding support for other crypto-currencies is fairly simple and contributions and pull-requests are always welcome.

 ## Installation
 Installing the gem is trivial.
 It has extremely few dependencies besides OpenSSL.